Get to Know MQTT: The Instant Messaging Protocol for Chat App

 This feature allows the broker to retain the last message on a given topic in case the client subscribes to a new message topic.
 Hence, it totally makes sense to build a chat app leveraging MQTT protocol.

-5 Reasons To Choosing MQTT Protocol for Your Chat App Developement?
+5 Reasons: Choose MQTT Protocol for Your Chat App Developement.

 Have you been planning to build white label messaging app of your own?
 Wondering if you should choose the MQTT messaging protocol or not?
 Fret not!
 We have got your back.
 We shall provide you with some of the top reasons as to why you should go for MQTT protocol for chat application formation.